 - Once solid residue is removed spray the entire spill site area again.
 Allow the area to air dry. - Remove the personal protection equipment.
-First remove the shoe covers and then the gown by pulling it off the shoulders, pulling off the gloves and rolling them in on themselves and place them in the black garbage bag. - Remove the mask and hair cover and place in the bag. - Spray disinfectant into the bag to wet the contents and tie it closed. - WASH YOUR HANDS and, if possible, take a shower and change your clothes.
+Take caution not to touch any contaminated areas of the personal protective equipment. - Spray disinfectant into the bag to wet the contents and tie it closed. - WASH YOUR HANDS and, if possible, take a shower and change your clothes.